AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-settings-universal-video.md

 **[!UICONTROL Video Format]:** The format of the ad player for potential inventory: *[!UICONTROL VPAID]*, *[!UICONTROL VPAID & VAST]*, or *[!UICONTROL VAST]*.
 Viewability is always measured for [!UICONTROL VPAID], but [!UICONTROL VPAID & VAST] includes inventory that doesn’t allow viewability measurement.
 Consider this distinction if viewability metrics are important to your campaign.

-Use *[!UICONTROL VAST]*, which doesn't allow viewability measurement, when you target connected TV or inventory that strictly requires VAST format only (usually from supply sources like Google Ad Manager, Appnexus, SpotX, and Freewheel).
+Use [!UICONTROL VAST], which doesn't allow viewability measurement, when you target connected TV or inventory that strictly requires VAST format only (usually from supply sources like Google Ad Manager, Appnexus, SpotX, and Freewheel).
+Also use this option for inventory that was previously compatible with Standard Pre-roll (VAST) or Phone + Tablet Standard Pre-roll (VAST) placements/ads.

 **[!UICONTROL Clock Number]**: (Used only in the United Kingdom; available only to users with permission) A unique identifier used to ensure that the right ad is broadcast.
 If this setting isn't applicable, leave it blank.